Luligu/matterbridge-example-accessory-platform/README.md

 Matterbridge accessory platform example plugin is a template to develop your own plugin using the accessory platform.

 It exposes a cover device that continuously moves position and shows how to use the command handlers (you can control the device).

+If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-example-accessory-platform and sponsoring it.

+## Prerequisites

+### Matterbridge

 See the guidelines on [Matterbridge](https://github.com/Luligu/matterbridge/blob/main/README.md) for more information.